Private school: Singapore

-In Singapore, after Primary School Leaving Examination (PSLE), students can choose to enter a private high school. ("Private Schools."
-Private Schools in Singapore | Private Education, www.actualyse.com/prv/private-schools.aspx?c=SG&alang=en.)
+In Singapore, after Primary School Leaving Examination (PSLE), students can choose to enter a private high school.
+Private tuition is a lucrative industry in Singapore, since many parents send their children for private tuition after school.
+A straw poll by The Straits Times newspaper in 2008 found that out of 100 students interviewed, only 3 students did not have any form of tuition.
+In 2010, the Shin Min Daily News estimated that there were around 540 tuition centres offering private tuition in Singapore.
+Due to their high demand, tuition centres are able to charge high fees for their services; they have an annual turnover of SGD$110.6 million in 2005.
+The official government stance on private tuition is that "it understands parents want the best for their children and that it is their decision whether to engage tutors".

 South Africa

 Some of the oldest schools in South Africa are private church schools that were established by missionaries in the early nineteenth century.
 The private sector has grown ever since.
 After the abolition of apartheid, the laws governing private education in South Africa changed significantly.
 The South African Schools Act of 1996 recognizes two categories of schools: "public" (state-controlled) and "independent" (which includes traditional private schools and schools which are privately governed).

 In the final years of the apartheid era, parents at white government schools were given the option to convert to a "semi-private" form called Model C, and many of these schools changed their admissions policies to accept children classified to be of other races.
-Following the end of apartheid government, the legal form of "Model C" was abolished, however, the term continues to be used to describe government schools formerly reserved for white children.
 These schools tend to produce better academic results than government schools formerly reserved for other "race groups".
 Former "Model C" schools are state-controlled, not private.
 All schools in South Africa (including both independent and public schools) have the right to set compulsory school fees, and formerly model C schools tend to set much higher school fees than other public schools.